RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 ### Running analyses on Crane

 We are going to start doing analyses on our data.
-So far we've been doing all our work on the Hydra login nodes.
-It's find to use the nodes for simple tasks like examing files with less, editing files with nano, moving files but for analyses we need to do have the work done on the compute nodes.
+So far we've been doing all our work on the Crane "login" nodes.
+It's fine to use the nodes for simple tasks like examining files with `less`, editing files with `nano`, moving files, but for analyses we need to have the work done on the "compute" nodes.
 For this workshop we will be using the interactive queue.
-With one command: `qrsh` you will start an interactive job and be logged into one of the compute nodes.
+With one command: `srun --pty $SHELL` you will start an interactive job and be logged into one of the compute nodes.
 The rest of oour work will continue on the compute note.

 ~~~
 $ srun --pty $SHELL